Nathamuni: Early life

 Though there is difficulty in identifying Nathamuni's date of birth and age, he is considered to have lived during the lifetime of Madhurakavi Alvar's parampara (lineage).
-Vaishnava tradition holds that once, Nathamuni was conversing with his father about the legend of Prabandhams written by the Alvars.
+According to Sri Vaishnava tradition, Nathamuni was conversing with his father about the legend of Prabandhams written by the Alvars.
 His father, Ishvara Bhattar, exclaimed the Prabandhams were long lost, and that they would be impossible to retrieve unless one had the grace of Narayana.
-Hence, he got interested in this and had set to the pilgrimage to Kumbakonam Sarangapani Temple, where the main deity is worshipped as Aravamudhan.
-There, he heard priests singing 10 particular pasurams (hymns) dedicated to Aravamudhan (Sarangapani temple's main deity) by Saint Nammalvar.
+Hence, he got interested in this and had set to the pilgrimage to the Kumbakonam Sarangapani Temple, where Vishnu is worshipped under the epithet of Aravamudhan.
+There, he heard priests singing 10 particular pasurams (hymns) dedicated to Aravamudhan (Sarangapani temple's main deity) by the saint Nammalvar.
 He was overjoyed hearing those and enquired its details.
 But the priests stated that only 10 pasurams was known to them out of 1,292 written by Nammalvar.
-He placed immense faith on the Lord Aravamudhan and he visited Thirukurgur, birth place of Madhurakavigal, the disciple of Nammalvar.
-He enquired about the Prabandhams written by Nammalvar to Madhurakavigal's direct descendants who lived at Thirukurgur.
-There, the descendants of Madhurakavigal gave 10 pasurams written by Madhurakavigal by the name Kanninun Siruthambu.
-They also gave information to Nathamuni that, whoever sings these 10 pasurams with dedication, will get contact with Nammalvar himself at Alvarthirunagari, the birth place of the saint himself.
-But they also questioned him how will he know the count, for which Nathamuni explained, once he finish singing these 10 pasurams 12,000 times, Nammalvar himself will come and he need not bother about the count.
-He kept full faith in Nammalvar and started singing the pasurams with dedication under the tamarind tree under which Nammalvar himself sat 4,000 years ago (in relation with Nathamunigal's period).
-Once he completed 12,000 times, Lord Aravamudhan advised Vishvaksenar (the head or the chief of the army of Lord) to go and bless the Saint Nathamuni again as Nammalvar (Nammalvar is believed to be the avatar of Vishvaksena).
-Thus, Nammalvar himself came in front of Nathamuni and granted him all the 4,000 pasurams of all Alvars instead of just 1,292 written by him.
-He came back with immense happiness and thanked Aravamudhan and Nammalvar profusely.
-Nathamuni, thus, revived the Naalayira Divya Prabandham, hence becoming the first acharya of the Sri Vaishnava tradition.
-Nathamuni is considered to be an incarnation of a Nityasuri in Vaikuntha, named Gajananar.
-His grand disciple is Ramanuja himself, who is considered as an incarnation of Adiseshan.
+He placed immense faith on the deity Aravamudhan and he visited Thirukurgur, birth place of Nammalvar.
+He enquired about the Prabandhams written by Nammalvar to Madhurakavi's direct descendants who lived at Thirukurgur.
+There, the descendants of Madhurakavi gave 10 pasurams written by Madhurakavi by the name of Kanninun Cirutampu.
+They also informed Nathamuni that whoever sings these 10 pasurams with dedication would meet Nammalvar himself at the shrine in the city.
+He kept full faith in Nammalvar and started singing the pasurams with dedication under the tamarind tree under which Nammalvar himself is believed to have sat during his lifetime.
+Once he completed the count 12,000 times, the deity Aravamudhan sent Vishvaksena, the commander of Vishnu's armies, to bless Nathamuni again as Nammalvar (Nammalvar is believed to be the avatar of Vishvaksena).
+Thus, Nammalvar himself came in front of Nathamuni and granted him all the 4,000 pasurams of all the Alvars, instead of just 1,292 written by him.
+He joyously returned and expressed his gratitude to Aravamudhan and Nammalvar profusely.
+Nathamuni, thus, is regarded to have revived the Naalayira Divya Prabandham, hence becoming the first acharya of the Sri Vaishnava tradition.
+Nathamuni is considered to be an incarnation of a nityasuri in Vaikuntha, named Gajananar.
+His grand disciple is Ramanuja himself, who is considered as an incarnation of Adishesha.